dkandalov/dkandalov.github.io/micro-blog.md

 permalink: /micro-blog/
 ---

+#### 2024/08/11
+Random #IntelliJ tip.
+You can turn off native file chooser dialog (because IntelliJ dialog is just better) in IDE `Registry` with `ide.mac/win.file.chooser.native` property or in the latest versions in `Advanced Settings` with "Use native file chooser dialog on Windows/macOS" checkbox.

 #### 2024/08/10
 It's interesting to see more actions (refactoring, code transformations, and settings) in the #IntelliJ alt+enter popup window.
 Would it eventually include all available actions though?
 Maybe yes, and similar to the code completion, only with the most relevant actions at the top.